How to fit an outside tap

 Step 3: Connect to the Water Supply

-The first thing to do inside is cut the copper pipe from the new outside tap down to the correct length.
+The first thing to do inside is cut the copper pipe from the new tap down to the correct length.

 Outside tap pipes under sink

-Outside tap pipe coming through the wall
+Outdoor tap pipe coming through the wall

-The most common way of connecting this to the water supply is to add an elbow to the copper pipe coming from the outside tap using a 15mm brass compression elbow or Speedfit.
+The most common way of connecting this to the water supply is to add an elbow to the copper pipe coming from the tap using a 15mm brass compression elbow or Speedfit.

 Outside tap pipe connected under sink

-Pipe cut down and connected to water supply
+Pipe cut connected to water supply

 How to fit an outside tap YouTube video

-How to Replace an Outside Tap
+Replacing an Outside Tap

 Here’s how to replace an outside tap: